 Here again at a 1,832-pound dry weight and a total overall length of 8-feet, 5-inches you’ll need a long box pickup truck with beefed up suspension.

-It honestly rides the limits of a half-ton pickup truck, but would be a perfect fit for a three-quarter ton.
+Honestly this short bed camper rides the limits of a half-ton pickup truck, but would be a perfect fit for a three-quarter ton.

 It comes with large water storage tanks, and a wet bath, as well as a 100-Watt rooftop solar system.